Instagram Music Not Working: 10 Proven Fixes (2026)

 #Step 5: Sign Out, Restart, Sign Back In

 Stale auth tokens cause weirdly specific failures.
-A missing music sticker is one of them, and we’ve seen it most often on accounts logged in on more than five devices, which is roughly the threshold where Instagram’s session manager starts dropping older session keys silently.
+A missing music sticker is one of them, and it shows up most often on accounts logged in on more than five devices, which is roughly the threshold where Instagram’s session manager starts dropping older session keys silently.

 Reset takes four minutes.